Live Aurora Map & Kp Tracker

 Bortle scale overlay helps you escape city glow and find dark-sky locations where aurora is visible to the naked eye.

-All 7 layers are free — no premium subscription required for map access.
+All 6 overlays are free — no premium subscription required for map access.

 Get Alerted Before Aurora Appears